Your Taxes Just Got More Complicated

 The first thing to know is that tax preparers and accountants aren’t the same thing.
 Accountants have a formal degree in their field, usually at least a bachelor’s, but still, they might not be tax experts.
 As for tax preparers, anyone who passes the IRS exam and has a preparer tax identification number (PTIN) can do a tax return for a client; no other training is required.
 Learn more about the differences here.

-While a PTIN is the bare minimum, it’s probably fair to say that the ultimate tax preparer is a certified professional accountant (CPA) who is also trained in tax prep.
+While a PTIN is the bare minimum, it’s probably fair to say that the ultimate tax preparer is a certified public accountant (CPA) who is also trained in tax prep.
 But your needs don’t necessarily call for that expense.

 Tips for Choosing a Tax Preparer